Registration

 (7810) Semester

 This course in available to 7th and 8th grade students.
 This is an activity oriented class that incorporates STEM (science, technology, engineering and math) principles throughout the course.
 The engineering design process is taught as the students explore technologies in communications, manufacturing, construction, transportation, and power and energy.
 This is a great class for a student considering engineering or a technical trade as a career.
-There is a lab fee for this class.
+There is a lab fee for this class. **This class can only be taken ONE time in 7th, 8th, or 9th grade.**

 Exploring Technology 2